prog4biol/pfb2019/README.md

 #### os.system

 Run a system command from python.
+This is like making a python script run something from the command line.
 Replaced by subprocess

 ```python
 import os